bigin/Scriptor/README.md

 ### Installing from zip
 1. Click `Clone or download`
 2. Unpack the archive and rename the `Scriptor-master` folder as you like.
-3. Upload upload the contents of the folder to your server, or upload the folder if you want to run the application in a subfolder.
+3. Upload the contents of the folder to your server, or upload the folder if you want to run the application in a subfolder.

 > NOTE: If you want to use Scriptor in a subdirectory, you might have to adjust the .htaccess file.